mindspore-ai/docs/install/mindspore_cpu_install_conda_en.md

     The script will:

     - Set the source list to huaweicloud source.
-    - Install the compilation dependencies required by MindSpore, such as GCC, gmp.
+    - Install the dependencies required by MindSpore, such as GCC, gmp.
     - Install Conda and create a virtual environment for MindSpore.
     - Install MindSpore CPU by Conda.